-Representatives from these colleges and universities regularly visit the High School during lunch to meet with students and provide information on their schools.
-The counseling department keeps a Google doc with upcoming visits by college representatives.
+Representatives from colleges, universities, and recruiters regularly visit the high school during lunch to meet with students and provide information on their schools and opportunities.
+Check out this list of upcoming visits by college representatives.

 COLLEGE FAIRS / OPEN HOUSES